andresarmento/modbus-esp8266/documentation/README.md

 ## Transactional callback returns *0xE4* error

+It's timeout error.
+Suggestions below are applicable to persistent errors or frequently errors.
+Rare timeout errors may be normal in some considerations.

+### ModbusRTU

+Typically is indicates some kind of wiring or hardware problems.

+- Check wiring.
+- Check that baudrate settings are identical for client and server.
+- Try to reduce it to 9600bps.
+- Try to use different power source for Arduino device.
+- Try to replace RS-485 tranceiver.
+- If using Modbus simulator software on PC check the result with alternative software.

+### ModbusTCP

+It maybe network problems.
+Use standard procedures as `ping` and firewall settings checks for diagnostics.

 ---

-## If it's possible to create ModbusTCP to ModbusRTU pass through brodge?
+## If it's possible to create ModbusTCP to ModbusRTU pass through bridge?

 Some ideas to implement full functional brodge may be taken from [this code](https://github.com/emelianov/modbus-esp8266/issues/101#issuecomment-755419095).
-Very limited implementation is available in [examples](https://github.com/emelianov/modbus-esp8266/examples/bridge).
+Very limited implementation is available in [example](https://github.com/emelianov/modbus-esp8266/examples/bridge).

 ---